milesroberts-123/CSS844_module2/README.md

 `kernel_rows_images.zip` is a zipped folder of binary pictures of corn cobs with individual kernels semented out

-`s00_CSS844_module2_rowStraightness_v3.ipynb` is an ipython notebook with the code Miles Roberts used and wrote
+`s00_CSS844_module2_rowStraightness_v3.ipynb` is a jupyter notebook with the code Miles Roberts used and wrote